TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 <iframe src="https://create.twu.ca/wrsh-template/wp-admin/admin-ajax.php?action=h5p_embed&id=8" width="959" height="565" frameborder="0" allowfullscreen="allowfullscreen" title="Connecting Students to Content"></iframe>

-### Connecting to Peers
+### Learners Connecting to Peers

 - Encourage learners to introduce themselves to the class.
 This helps foster a sense of connection and community among students.
-- Encourage student-instructor, student-student, and student-content interactions that reflect Trinity Western University core values.
-- Provide a peer support forum (announcements???) where learners can engage with each other for course-related questions or community-building activities.
-- This forum serves as a platform for students to seek assistance, share insights, and foster collaborative learning.
+- Provide a peer support forum where learners can engage with each other for course-related questions or community-building activities.
+This forum serves as a platform for students to seek assistance, share insights, and foster collaborative learning.
 Encouraging participation in such forums enhances peer support and strengthens the sense of community within the course.
+- Design learning activities and assessment to encourage student interactions.
+E.g. group activities, team projects, peer assessment, interviews, presentation feedback, etc.

 [/ui-tab]